-The DECADE Elite can be used in combination with PC control software.
-Currently, there are two software packages available for control and data-acquisition of the DECADE Elite electrochemical detector:
+The DECADE (E)lite can be used remote in combination with PC control software.
+For the DECADE Lite which does not have a keyboard/display in the front panel, operation with PC control software is required (cannot be operate stand-alone).
+Currently, there are two software packages available for control of the DECADE (E)lite electrochemical detector:

-- Elite Dialogue software from Antec, The Netherlands. - Clarity chromatography software (Version 6.x and higher) from DataApex, Czech
+- Elite Dialogue software from Antec, The Netherlands. - Clarity chromatography software (Version 6.x and higher) from DataApex, Czech described.

-The Elite Dialogue software is also required for the upload of new firmware (= embedded software controlling the DECADE Elite electronics).
-In this section the installation and configuration of the DECADE Elite is shortly described.
 Note: this is by no means a replacement of the installation documentation available for the software packages.
 Please refer to this documentation for details.

+The Elite Dialogue software is also required for the upload of new firmware (= embedded software controlling the DECADE (E)lite electronics).
+In this section the installation and configuration of the DECADE (E)lite is shortly